PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 Pyxel is a game engine that uses Python for scripting (Unreal Engine and Unity are examples of a game engine).

 The best part is that Pyxel runs inside of Replit!
+(So you don't have to download anything!)

 # Pyxel Game Engine
 Create a new repl.
 Select "Pyxel" (a Python "framework" for making games).
 Name the project "hideous basic game" (you can honestly call it whatever you want).